Amber Alert Issued, Canceled For 2 Young Girls

 LOS ANGELES (CBSLA) — An Amber Alert was issued Saturday for a California vehicle wanted in connection with the abduction of two sisters in Los Angeles,authorities said.

-After about an hour, officials canceled the alert and announced the suspect was in custody and the children were found safe and sound and reunited with a relative.
+After about an hour, officials canceled the alert and announced the suspect was in custody and the children were found safe and sound.

+KCAL9’s Cristy Fajardo reports the suspect was driving with the children when he saw the Amber Alert.
+He took the children to his grandmother’s house and then turned himself in.

 Police received scores of tips after the alert went out looking for a 2014 black Dodge Challenger with purple racing stripes and a California license plate number7WKZ957.